asxvas/asxvas/README.md

 ## 🔧 Skills & Expertise
 - **Skript (Advanced)** – Extreamly Comfortable in Skript with various addons (e.g., Skript-Reflect, MongoSK, DiSky).
-- **Java (Intermediate)** – Experience with Bukkit plugin development and Fabric Mod Development.
+- **Java (Intermediate)** – Experience with Bukkit plugin development, using JDa to create Disocrd bots and Fabric Mod Development.
-- **Minecraft Server Development** – Custom mechanics Experience with Software such as Pterodactyl, optimizations and Intriguing ideas.
+- **Minecraft Server Development** – Custom mechanics, Experience with Software such as Pterodactyl, optimizations and Intriguing ideas.
 - **Python (Intermediate)** - Experience with libraries such as PyCord, Discord.py and Pandas.

 ## 🏗️ Projects